What is a turbomachinery engineer?

 Other Questions about Turbomachinery Engineer

-What kind of job duties do turbomachinery engineers typically perform?
+What kind of industries do turbomachinery engineers work in?

-What kind of skills and knowledge do turbomachinery engineers need?
+What kind of technical and managerial skills do turbomachinery engineers need?

-What kind of work environment do turbomachinery engineers typically work in?
+What kind of challenges do turbomachinery engineers face?